TooonyChen/TooonyChen/README.md

 # Hi there, I'm Tony Chen 👋

-🚀 **Final-year Computer Science student** at the University of Auckland with a strong passion for full-stack development, serverless cloud architecture, and open-source projects.
-Previously interned at a startup, where I independently managed the entire tech stack and built scalable web applications.
+🚀 **Final-year Computer Science student** at the University of Auckland with a strong passion for full-stack development, serverless architecture, and applied AI.
+Currently interning at [Aipotheosis Labs](https://aci.dev/), an open-source AI startup, where I integrate advanced AI tools into developer infrastructure used globally.

 🎯 **Actively seeking** roles in software engineering, backend development, and cloud infrastructure.